Forty-Bot/mpmetrics/README.md

 * Only Unix is supported, and only Linux x86-64 has been tested.
 * Only the `fork` start method has been tested, though the others should work.
+* The python interpreter stats will only be from the current process.